top of page

 We offer Level 1 and Level 2.
 Both programs are six weeks long and meet virtually on Zoom.

-For participants who have completed both levels, we also have the Parkinson's Performance Troupe -- now in its 9th season!
+For participants who have completed both levels, we also have the Parkinson's Performance Troupe

 This program was developed with Tightrope Theatre.